-The Atlanta Braves spring training facility under construction calls for hundreds of workers, pounds of steel and cubic yards of concrete.
-A sneak peek reveals progress made and challenges ahead before the team can 'play ball.'
+A sneak peek of the Atlanta Braves spring training facility — which calls for hundreds of workers, pounds of steel and cubic yards of concrete — reveals progress made and challenges ahead.

 Next spring will mean a fresh start for the Atlanta Braves.